ruu9211/sales_analysis/README.md

 - 📍 **Revenue by State** – Geographic breakdown of sales across regions.
 - 👥 **Revenue by Age** – Customer demographic insights by age groups.
 - 🚻 **Revenue by Gender & Category** – Comparison of sales patterns across gender and product categories.
-- 🥧 **% Revenue by Region (Donut Chart)** – Proportional breakdown of revenue contributions by region.
+- 🥧 **% Revenue by Region** – Proportional breakdown of revenue contributions by region.
-- 🔄 **Discount vs. Order Quantity (Scatter Plot)** – Analysis of how discounts impact order size.
+- 🔄 **Discount vs. Order Quantity** – Analysis of how discounts impact order size.

 ---